Note: The Tiger Tales elective adventure has been retired. I'm leaving this post as a reference.

-Paul Bunyan, Johnny Appleseed, Rip Van Winkle and John Henry are just a few of the tall tales that your Cub Scout can learn as part of Bear Requirement 4.
+While the Tiger Elective Adventure – Tiger Tales 3 has been retired, reading tall tales with an adult partner is still a fun activity fro your Cub Scout.
+Paul Bunyan, Johnny Appleseed, Rip Van Winkle and John Henry are just a few of the tall tales that your Cub Scout can learn.

 According to Wikipedia, “a tall tale is a story with unbelievable elements, related as if it were true and factual.”
 Many American tall tales started with bragging contests between the men who settled the American Frontier.